State's coronavirus positivity rates drop; new deaths subside to 153, cases rise 3,220

 Miami-Dade climbed to 2,317, which is 151 more in one week.
 Broward increased to 1,160 with a rise of 111 in one week.
 Last week Broward passed Palm Beach County into second place.

-Palm Beach County's death count is higher than 22 states, including Iowa's 1,052 after reporting 8 Tuesday and Rhode Island's 1,039 with an additional of 4.
+Palm Beach County's death count is higher than 22 states, including Iowa's `1,067 after reporting 15 Wednesday and Rhode Island's 1,041 with an additional 2.

 Cases